Interview Questions On Packages In Java

 What are the practical benefits, if any, of importing a specific class rather than an entire package (e.g. import Java.net.* versus import Java.net.Socket)?

-Ans: It makes no difference in the generated class files since only the classes that are actually used are referenced by the generated class file.
-The practical benefit of importing single classes can be realized when two (or more) packages with the same class name, like, java.util.Timer and Javax.swing.Timer.
+Ans: There is no difference in the generated class files since only the classes that are actually used are referenced by the generated class file.
+The practical benefit of importing single classes can be realized when two (or more) packages with the same class name are used, like Java.util.Timer and Javax.swing.Timer.

 If you import java.util.* and Javax.swing.* and then try to use “Timer”, you will get an error while compiling (the class name is ambiguous between both packages).
 Let’s say what you really wanted was the Javax.swing.Timer class and the only classes you plan on using in Java.util are Collection and HashMap.
 In this case, some people will prefer to import java.util.Collection and import java.util.HashMap instead of importing Java.util.*.